sixper/MineSweeper/README.md

 The game works on console.
 It reads row and column size from input, then initialize the game. <br>

 Mines count are (rowSize * columnSize) / 4 <br>
-Every turn game prompts you to select a row and column.
+Every turn game prompts you to select a row and column. <br>

 # Winning Scenario 1